Are You Ready?

 How the Golf Industry Can Help Prepare You

-By Kris Hart and Glenn Gray, Co-Chairs of GOLF 20/20’s Millennial Task Force
+By Kris Hart and Glenn Gray, Co-Chairs of WE ARE GOLF’s Millennial Task Force

 Millennials (ages 18-34) are having a sizeable impact on the golf industry.
 According to the National Golf Foundation, there are 6.2 million participants from this age group, or 28 percent of all golfers, who are playing about 100 million rounds per year in the U.S. Additionally, they spend about $5 billion annually on golf.
 This includes green fees, which have jumped from 12.6 rounds per year in the 1990’s to 14.7 in the 2010’s.

 There are several reasons why golf is attractive to millennials.
 Many enjoy the opportunity to be outside and the traditional values of the game.
 For others, rising stars, innovative brands, exciting events, relaxed rules and forms of the game like Footgolf are helping to draw interest by showcasing golf as “fun, young and cool.”